Etowah County News

 (Gadsden, AL - October 14, 2010) The Gadsden-Etowah County RSVP is making plans to hold a community-wide shredding day as part of its annual "Make a Difference" day.
 October 23.

-RSVP of Etowah County is sponsored by the Corporation for National and Community Service and the Etowah County Commission.
+RSVP of Etowah County is sponsored by the Corporation for National and ordering viagra from uk click here Community Service and the Etowah County Commission.

 The mission of the organization is to assist citizens age 55 or older in finding volunteer service opportunities in their communities.
 RSVP matches their personal interests, skills and lifelong interests with opportunities to serve throughout Etowah County.